-All the components of Greek art which were to culminate in the Classical styles of the 5th century BC can be traced in the development of vase painting in early Greece, from the 11th to the 6th centuries BC.
-Geometric styles gave way by about 700 BC to the influence of the Near East; in the following Orientalizing period the Greeks learned how to tell a story in pictures; and by the 6th century various regional studios were competing with the dominant Corinthian and Athenian potters and painters for markets east and west.
-Early Greek vases display the Greek painter's craft at its most mathematical, its most colorful, and in its most directly narrative mode.
-They closely mirror the history and culture of their day.
-The later achievements of Greek art can only be fully understood in the light of this formative period of variety, competition and experiment.
+This book completes John Boardman's study of Greek vase painting in the World of Art.
+The author demonstrates that all the components of Greek art that were to culminate in the Classical styles of the fifth century can be traced in the development of vase painting in early Greece, from the eleventh to the sixth centuries B.C.
+The vases are the most prolific source for this study, as well as being invaluable documents of society, religion, trade, and colonization.
+The works discussed here display the Greek painter's craft at its most mathematical, its most colorful, and in its most directly narrative mode.
+The later achievements of Greek art can only be fully understood in light of this formative period of variety, competition, and experiment.